 15. Create a vertical salad and herb planter

 In this custom design, discreet fabric plant pockets (opens in new tab) are concealed within a wooden frame, while a fine wirework trellis helps to keep them in place.

 As the leaves grow, the inner trellis support is invisible, and the plants appear to be growing completely vertically.

 'Étagères, using old ladders, stacked containers, palettes or metal stands, also offer the opportunity for a vertical veg garden,' says Clapp.
 'Pots can be attached to walls or you could use one of the many commercial living wall systems available.'

 The beauty of a linking vegetable trellis panel, is that it is buildable to any size.
 However, unlike other vegetable garden trellis ideas, they can easily be dismantled and stored away over winter, then moved into a new position come spring.

 Featuring a vintage rust finish and classic ball finials, the screens are not only useful for supporting climbing vegetables, but for making a decorative barrier in the garden.

-You will need to cover the frame with inexpensive trellis netting in order to provide enough support for climbing vegetables and fruits.
+You will need to cover the frame with inexpensive trellis netting (opens in new tab) in order to provide enough support for climbing vegetables and fruits.
 Jute is a great choice for channelling the look seen in many classic English garden ideas.

-If you are looking for vegetables garden container ideas to add to your patio or balcony garden ideas, then a planter with built-in trellis is invaluable.
+If you are looking for vegetable garden container ideas to add to your patio or balcony garden ideas, then a planter with a built-in trellis is invaluable.
 Usually made from wood, these planters can be bought off the shelf or custom built, and will need to be lined to preserve the timber.